|

 Cobain’s story illustrates how complex and interlaced addiction and mental health issues often are.
 Multiple factors contributed to his heroin use and co-occurring depression.
 Fame and fortune fell into his lap almost overnight, and the ensuing pressures were too much to bear.

+The frontman for Nirvana also inherited a strong family history of suicidal depression, with suicide in his family line on both sides.
+Today, best practices in behavioral healthcare recognize and treat these co-occurring issues together as part of an integrated plan of care.
 Help came too late for Kurt Cobain, who spent most of his life struggling with drug abuse and depression.
-His tragic suicide cut short not only his profound music career, but also his relationship with daughter, Frances Bear, and marriage to Courtney Love.
+His tragic suicide cut short not only his profound music career but also his relationship with his daughter, Frances Bear, and his marriage to Courtney Love.

 When Cobain took his own life, he left a gaping wound in the hearts of many people, not just his friends and family.
 As many close to him have confirmed since his passing, Cobain’s death wasn’t a random or unforeseeable tragedy.
 His inner circle had watched him spiral in and out of heavy drug use for years, and the final days of his life were marked by the desperation that comes as no surprise to the professionals who work with addiction disorders.
-While suicide is by no means inevitable for people struggling with heroin use, the classic trajectory of Kurt Cobain’s addiction offers lessons about how an untreated drug problem can destroy mind and body and affect family and friends.
+While suicide is by no means inevitable for people struggling with heroin use, the classic trajectory of Kurt Cobain’s addiction offers lessons about how an untreated drug problem can destroy the mind and body and affect family and friends.